Max Nacewicz: Saarland Hurricanes

 After his first arena league season, Nacewicz played shortly for the Albany Empire (AFL) before being signed mid-season by the Hurricanes in the GFL 2.
 With him, the Canes finished 2nd of the GLF 2 south division and missing the promotion to the German Football League top level.

 Barcelona Dragons

 On April 26, 2022, Nacewicz signed with the Barcelona Dragons for the 2022 European League of Football season.
-Shortly before the start of the season, Nacewicz announced that he retired from professional football.
+Shortly before the start of the season, Nacewicz announced his retirement from professional football.

 Personal life

-Nacewicz majored in Applied Exercise Science.
+Nacewicz majored in applied exercise science at Springfield.